 - Theatrical or artistic events with a scientific or technological theme.

 The list is by no means exhaustive.
-Click here to see what has happened on previous Researchers’ Night.
-The next Researchers’ Night will take place on Friday, 25th September 2015.
-The Irish event will be hosted by Trinity College Dublin and the Royal College of Surgeons.
+Click here for further information.
+The next Researchers’ Night will take place on Friday, 27th September 2019.

 What research areas are funded?